Guide

 Keep passes brief and light.
 Paw-pad fur usually needs detail work, not heavy mowing.
 Let the groomer do the cutting instead of pressing into the paw, and avoid chasing every uneven hair during the first try.
 A calm partial trim is better than a perfect trim that ends with the pet refusing future sessions.

 Move with the paw's shape.
 Toes, pads, and edges create small curves, so reposition rather than bending the paw awkwardly.
-If the pet starts pulling away, give a break.
-The best home grooming routine is repeatable, and repeatability depends on ending before stress escalates.
+If the pet starts pulling away, the blade seems to tug, or the fur is too long for a light pass, take a break and return with a smaller section.
+The best home grooming routine is repeatable, and repeatability depends on keeping the session easy.

 When you are ready to move from sound practice to a real pass, home clipper grooming routine gives broader clipper routine context before HydroGuard becomes part of your paw-care setup.